ntopia/os-project/README.md

 ### defining rotation lock data structure

-Defined at `kernel/rotation.c`, this structure are needed to store degree and range of lock, mode of lock(read or write), and pid.
+Defined at `kernel/rotation.c`, this structure are needed to store degree and range of lock, mode of lock(read or write), and task's pid.

 Since we are managing it with kernel list, it needs to have list_head variable.

 Finally, it has a mutex to implement wait condition.

+### defining rotation lock context

+We need two list that one is for managing acquired locks and the other is for managing pending locks.
+These two lists are defined at line 24~25 in `kernel/rotation.c`.

+Finally, we need a spinlock object that synchronize accesses to those lists.
+It is defined at line 26 in `kernel/rotation.c`.

 ### implementing wait condition